Crown Solicitor of South Australia

 The Crown Solicitor of South Australia provides legal services to South Australian government Ministers, agencies and departments.

-With the establishment of the Province of South Australia, the colony's first First Law Officer Charles Mann was appointed Advocate-General, Crown Solicitor and Public Prosecutor.
-The appointment as Advocate-General bestowed the office holder with membership of the Council in Government.
-With the arrival of self government in 1857, the position of Advocate-General became that of Attorney-General.

 In the early days of the colony the titles of Advocate-General, Crown Solicitor and Public Prosecutor were bestowed together.
 That changed in 1850 due to the ill-health of then Advocate-General, William Smillie.
 As a consequence of Smillie's ill-health, the position of Crown Solicitor was given to Charles Mann.
 Mann briefly held the title of Acting Advocate-General before resigning that position in favour of Richard Hanson.
 Hanson became South Australia's last Advocate-General and the provinces first Attorney-General in the inaugural Parliament in 1857.

 Since 1850, the position of Crown Solicitor has been a public sector employee.
 The current Crown Solicitor of South Australia, as of 8 November 2021, is Ingrid Norman.